6 good wine pairings for aubergine/eggplant

 * Zinfandel - always good with rich vegetables bakes but stick to the younger fresher styles.
 Killer Zins of 15% plus will overwhelm eggplant.

 * For cold aubergine dishes such as baba ganoush or aubergine salads or try a crisp dry Provençal or southern French rosé or Spanish rosado.
-Pomegranate juice would be delicious too.
+I'm also really into amber/orange wines with grilled aubergines and aubergine salad as in this recent pairing with grilled aubergines and walnut sauce.

 * For lighter aubergine dishes such as a tian of aubergine and aubergine parmigiano* try a medium-bodied Italian red such as a Chianti or other Sangiovese-based red.